gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    DTLS Chunk configured with DTLS Key context the PVALID message is exchanged to verify that no downgrade attack between any offered protection solutions has occurred.
-To prevent manipulation, the PVALID message are sent encapsulated in DTLS chunks.
+To prevent manipulation, the PVALID message are sent as SCTP user messages (using DATA chunks) encapsulated in DTLS chunks.

    Assuming that the PVALID validation is successful the SCTP association is established and the Upper Layer Protocol (ULP) can start sending messages over the SCTP association.
-All chunks are protected by encapsulating them in
-   DTLS chunks as defined in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+All chunks are protected by encapsulating them in DTLS chunks as defined in
-   Using the current DTLS Key context the DTLS Chunk Protection operator protects the plain text producing a DTLS Record that is encapsualted in the DTLS chunk and then transmitted as a SCTP packet with a common header.
+   {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+Using the current DTLS Key context the DTLS Chunk Protection operator protects the plain text, which is all chunks to be sent in one SCTP packet, producing a DTLS Record that is encapsualted in the DTLS chunk and then transmitted as a SCTP packet with a common header.

    The DTLS Chunk specifies that in the receiving SCTP endpoint each incoming SCTP packet on any of its interfaces and ports are matched to the SCTP association based on ports and VTAG in the common header.
-Using the current DTLS Key context the content of the DTLS chunk is attempted to be processed, including replay protection, decryption, and integrity checking.
+Using the indicated DTLS Key context(s) for that SCTP association the content of the DTLS chunk is attempted to be processed, including replay protection, decryption, and integrity checking.
 And if decryption and integrity verification was successful the produced plain text of one or more SCTP chunks are provided for normal SCTP processing in the identified SCTP association along with associated per-packet meta data such as path received on, original packet size, and ECN bits.

-   When mutual re-authentication or rekeying is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints and new DTLS Key contextes are created.
-When the handshake has completed the DTLS in SCTP implementation can simply switch to use the new DTLS Key contextes in the DTLS chunk.
-All rekeying will be using ephemeral key exchange and shall not use the DTLS Key-Update mechanism to avoid confusion about the properties of the DTLS Key Contextes for the DTLS chunk.
-After a short while (no longer than 2 min) to enable any outstanding packets to drain from the network path between the endpoints, the old DTLS Key contextes can be deleted from the DTLS chunk's key store.
+   When mutual re-authentication or rekeying is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints and a new DTLS Key context is created.
+When the handshake has completed the DTLS in SCTP implementation can simply switch to use the new DTLS Key contexts in the DTLS chunk.
+All rekeying will be using ephemeral key exchange and shall not use the DTLS Key-Update mechanism to avoid confusion about the properties of the DTLS Key Contexts for the DTLS chunk.
+After a short while (no longer than 2 min) to enable any outstanding packets to drain from the network path between the endpoints, the old key-management DTLS connection is closed and that signal that the corresponding key context can be deleted from the DTLS chunk's key store.

    The DTLS connection may send alerts, handshake messages, or other non-application data to its peer at any point in time.